Interstella55/Interstella55/README.md

 - 👀 I’m interested in learn Python
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything.
 I want to learn as much as possible.
-- 📫 Fell free to send me
+- 📫 Fell free to send me a message!
 - ⚡ Fun fact: I love playing games and loving to learn Python.
 I'm having some issues to learn about loops but overall everything is going on the right path!

 <!---